Haskell Curry: Work

 The focus of Curry's work were attempts to show that combinatory logic could provide a foundation for mathematics.
 Towards the end of 1933, he learned of the Kleene–Rosser paradox from correspondence with John Rosser.
-The paradox, developed by Rosser and Stephen Kleene, had proved the inconsistency of a number of related formal systems, including one proposed by Alonzo Church (a system which had the lambda calculus as a consistent subsystem) and Curry's own system.
+The paradox, developed by Rosser and Stephen Kleene, had proved the inconsistency of a number of related formal systems, including one proposed by Alonzo Church (a system that had the lambda calculus as a consistent subsystem) and Curry's own system.
 However, unlike Church, Kleene, and Rosser, Curry did not give up on the foundational approach, saying that he did not want to "run away from paradoxes."

-By working in the area of Combinatory Logic for his entire career, Curry essentially became the founder and biggest name in the field.
+By working in the area of combinatory logic for his entire career, Curry essentially became the founder and biggest name in the field.
 Combinatory logic is the foundation for one style of functional programming language.
 The power and scope of combinatory logic are quite similar to that of the lambda calculus of Church, and the latter formalism has tended to predominate in recent decades.